ruahrichard/gti_algo/README.md

-# GTI - JIT STUDENT FLOW TO INITIATE CHAT PROCESS
+# GTI - JIT Student flow to initiate chat

 This document outlines the process for how a student can initiate a chat for a specific unit they enrolled in under GTI.